 - Financial contributions are the best way to support our work at this time.
 Your contribution will make a huge difference, as we care for our patients and make adjustments to protect public health.
-Please consider contributing online to support our work and feel free to reach out to Merrill Schmidt, Development and Communications Coordinator, with any questions.
+Please consider contributing online to support our work and feel free to reach out to Felix Ortiz, Development and Communications Manager, with any questions.

 - Follow the recommendations from the Colorado Department of Public Health and Environment (CDPHE) to prevent additional infections.

 - Take time to care for yourself and support each other with calls, texts, and other virtual communications.
 We are all going through this situation together.

 For more information on COVID-19 and related resources, please visit the following web pages:

 - Information on COVID-19 from the CDC